-SCWK 4302 Link for Students
+SCWK 4302 Forms for Students and Field Instructors

+In the winter semester preceding the practicum, students will complete:

+- BSW Student Application for Field Practicum (in IPT) - BSW Student Brief Resume (in IPT) or submit personal resume - Student School BSW Field Practicum Agreement

+Before the practicum starts students and field instructors will review:

+- Checklist for students or

+- Checklist for field instructors/agency mentors

+- BSW Field Education Manual

+- Online orientation for Students

-(second practicum): Link for Field Instructors/Agency Mentors
+- Online orientation for Field Instructors/Agency Mentors

-SCWK 3300 (first practicum) SCWK 4302 (second practicum) In the winter semester preceding the first practicum, students will complete: BSW Student Application for Field Practicum (in IPT) BSW Student Brief Resume (in IPT) Student - School BSW Field Practicum Agreement In the fall semester preceding the second practicum, students will complete: • BSW Student Application for Field Practicum (in IPT) • BSW Student Brief Resume (in IPT) • Student - School BSW Field Practicum Agreement Before the practicum starts: Checklist for students Checklist for field instructors/agency mentors BSW Field Education Manual Online orientation for Students Online orientation for Field Instructors/Agency Mentors These resources will help you prepare for and get the most out of the field practicum experience.
-Before the practicum starts: Checklist for students Checklist for field instructors/agency mentors BSW Field Education Manual Online orientation for Students Online orientation for Field Instructors/Agency Mentors These resources will help you prepare for and get the most out of the field practicum experience.
-When the practicum starts: Student Self-assessment Guide to completing the Learning Contract for SCWK 3300 Learning Contract SCWK 3300 (in IPT) (within 10 days) When the practicum starts: Student Self-assessment Guide to completing the Learning Contract for SCWK 4302 Learning Contract SCWK 4302 (in IPT) (within 10 days)

-SCWK 3300 (first practicum) SCWK 4302 (second practicum) During the practicum: During the practicum: Daily log Daily log Weekly critical reflection Weekly critical reflection Timesheet in IPT Timesheet in IPT Student Midterm Reflection Student Midterm Reflection Midterm Evaluation (Learning Midterm Evaluation (Learning Contract) at the six week mark (in IPT) Contract) at the six week mark (in IPT) Final Evaluation (Learning Contract) Final Evaluation (Learning Contract) at the end (in IPT) at the end (in IPT) After the final evaluation: After the final evaluation: Student Evaluation of Field Practicum Student Evaluation of Field Practicum (in IPT) (in IPT) Field Instructor/Agency Mentor Field Instructor/Agency Mentor Evaluation of Field Practicum (in IPT) Evaluation of Field Practicum (in IPT)
+These resources will help students and Field Instructors/Agency Mentors prepare for and get the most out of the field practicum experience.

+When the practicum starts:

+- Students will complete Student Self-Assessment during the first week of practicum - Review Guide to Completing the Learning Contract for SCWK 4302 - Complete Learning Contract SCWK 4302 (in IPT) in consultation with field instructor

+During the practicum:

+- Time sheet (in IPT) students are to record their practicum hours every week and have the field instructor sign electronically at midterm and final - Weekly Critical Reflection student completes each week and submits to field instructor (weeks 2 - 11 of practicum) - Student Midterm Reflection student completes 1 week before Midterm evaluation meeting and submits to field instructor (and agency mentor, if applicable). - Midterm Evaluation (Learning Contract) at the six-week mark (in IPT) refer to Section 2.10 Evaluation of this manual for more information on the midterm and final evaluation process. - Final Evaluation (Learning Contract) at the end (in IPT)

+After the final evaluation:

+- Student Evaluation of Field Practicum (in IPT) - Field Instructor/Agency Mentor Evaluation of Field Practicum (in IPT)